ifelsebreak/MatchFlix-flutter/README.md

 ![Backend](https://img.shields.io/badge/Backend-FireBase-yellow)

 ## DEPRECATED
-### This project is being rewritten from scratch with proper OOP, sound Null-safety and state management with BLOC-patter.
+### This project is being rewritten from scratch with proper OOP, sound Null-safety and state management with BLOC pattern.

 ## Overview